icgood/continuous-docs/README.md

 ## Setting up Jenkins

 This is where the magic happens.
-We will configure a Jenkins build to checkout your `gh-pages` and `master` branches.
+We will configure a Jenkins build to clone your `gh-pages` and `master` branches.
 Then, we will build the docs from `master` directly into `gh-pages`.
 Finally, we will commit and push the `gh-pages` branch using the "Git Publisher" post-build action.

 Let's start with a free-style job.

-### Cloning the Repositories

-Choose "Multiple SCMs", so we can checkout both branches at once.

-For the first Git SCM, fill in the Repository URL and set the branch specifier to `*/gh-pages`.

-For the second Git SCM, fill in the same Repository URL and leave the branch specifier as `*/master`.
-Under "Additional Behaviours", choose "Check out to a sub-directory and choose enter `master/`.
-Also add the "Wipe out repository & force clone" option, to prevent building stale docs.
+When configuring your Git repository, make sure you use the branch specifier `*/gh-pages`.
+We will clone the `master` branch separately in the next section.

 ### Building the Docs